mattermost/mattermost-developer-documentation/site/content/contribute/more-info/_index.md

 ---
-title: "Section 4 — Where to find more info"
+title: "Where to find more information?"
 heading: "Section 4 — Where to find more info"
 description: ""
 date: "2022-10-01T12:00:00-00:00"